G12-ISPP/Knowledge-base/docs/Failure-Conditions-review.md

  - Cada integrante se responsabilizará de estar preparado para responder a cualquier pregunta sobre las tareas que han realizado.

 I-3) Not including (and performing) an issue in your working planning for watching each theory pill shared inthe EV content.
 Such an issue must also be tracked with Clockify, and the name must be“watch_theory_pill_X” where X is the name of the theory pill name.
- - En este sprint se ha publicado una theory pill y se ha creado una issue para ver dicha theory pill, concretamente es la issue #449 con nombre watch_theory_pill_on market segmentation_traction_and_community_management y cada integrante se responsabiliza individualmente de verla, por lo que si alguien no la ve y suspende el entregable es su responsabilidad.
+ - Tras la fase de PPL no se ha publicado ninguna pildora teorica, por lo que en este caso, no hemos incluido ninguna issue realtiva a ver las pildoras teoricas.

 ### Team failure conditions:
 T-1) Failure to give notice (at the beginning of an evaluation class) that a member is absent.